j3channel/StreamElementsWidgets/Channel Points/Slash-Bot/README.md

 # Slash-Bot
 A widget that will automatically perform Twitch Chat */commands* when Channel Point Rewards are redeemed.

 **Commercials** - Run a 30/60/90/120/150/180 second advert on your channel.
-You can have up to *three* different advert channel point rewards. *E.G One for 30s, one for 60s and one for 90s.*
+You can have up to *three* different advert channel point rewards. *E.g One for 30s, one for 60s and one for 90s.*

 **Emote-Only Chat** - Will turn on Emote-Only Chat mode for a specified length of time before turning it back off again.
 If this is redeemed while the timer is already running, extra time will be added to the current emote-only chat mode.